-Action A9: Acquisition of equipment (in compliance with public-procurement regulations) July 2014 - March 2015
+Action A9: Acquisition of equipment (in compliance with public-procurement regulations)

 Result planned Result achieved Cost efficient procurement.
-Multifunctional equipments purchaised
+Multifunctional equipments purchased

-Measure Original deadline Revised deadline Progress Tender process complete (M) 31.12.2014 31.05.2016 completed • Multifunctional equipment purchased (M) 28.02.2015 31.09.2016 completed
+Measure Original deadline Revised deadline Progress • Tender process complete (M) 31.12.2014 31.05.2016 completed • Multifunctional equipment purchased (M) 28.02.2015 31.09.2016 completed

 All multiply use equipment what was needed for the project work have been purchased.
-LIFE and Natura 2000 logos are displayed on them (Annex A9/1).
+LIFE and Natura 2000 logos are displayed on them (Refer to Annex A9/1 of MTR2).